Yeonorang and Seonyeo: Analysis

 It has been studied by paying attention to the fact that it has the characteristics of a solar-moon courtship myth, that it reveals the movement of the sun god, and that it symbolically describes the exchange relationship between Korea and Japan.
 Since there are tales with a similar structure in Japan, there have been studies proving that the Japanese sun god and sun goddess correspond to Yeonoh and Seo in the "Samguk yusa", respectively.
 This is also a hypothesis that proves the influence relationship between Korean and Japanese myths.
 This hypothesis can also be applied to the process of interpreting tales centering on the movement of the sun god or the sun-mood god.
 The claim that it symbolically described the process of collective migration from the Yeongil region of Silla to Japan and the propagation of the culture of worshiping the sun god was derived from this.
 The fact that 'Dogiya', which is described as another name for Yeongilhyeon, where the ancestral rites were held directly, has the meaning of 'Dojideul', that is, 'Sunrise' is an additional basis.
 The suffices -ya and -deul both means 'field.'
 The custom of worshiping the sun god was also propagated in this process.
 In addition, studies on the actual performance of rituals are being conducted based on the interpretation that Yeono and Seo not only mean gods, but also can be the subjects of the rituals in charge of rituals.
 The fact that Seo performed the ritual with silk woven shows the process of accepting silk as sacred through the principle of metonymy, and is an example of the creation of religious objects of faith.

+A similar story about an individual from Silla going over to Japan is found in the legend of Amenohiboko.